Certified Crisis Intervention Specialist-II Training ZOOM JANUARY 26, 27 & 28, 2022

-THE CCIS-II TRAINING INCLUDES A 3RD DAY OF ADVANCED SCENARIO-BASED TRAINING AND IS INTENDED FOR PROFESSIONALS, FIRST RESPONDERS AND MENTAL HEALTH CRISIS WORKERS WHO WORK IN THE FIELD OR THOSE WHO ENGAGE CRISIS ON A REGULAR BASIS.
+THE CCIS-II TRAINING INCLUDES THE FIRST TWO DAYS OF CCIS CURRICULUM CONTENT PLUS A 3RD DAY OF ADVANCED SCENARIO-BASED TRAINING.
+CCIS_ II IS INTENDED FOR PROFESSIONALS, FIRST RESPONDERS AND MENTAL HEALTH CRISIS WORKERS WHO WORK IN THE FIELD OR THOSE WHO ENGAGE CRISIS ON A REGULAR BASIS.

-*This Seminar is approved by the National Anger Management Association (NAMA).
-The seminar fulfills ALL the requirements for (NAMA) Crisis Intervention Specialist-II Certification.
-The CCIS training event has limited seating (25) so it is important to register soon.
+The CCIS training event has limited seating so it is important to register soon.

 - Academic modules and scenario-based competency exercises

-- Introduction to an interventionist’s Continuum of Force
+- Introduction to an interventionist’s Continuum of Response

 - Language and Engagement Procedures